 Breakthrough Status for Psilocybin Research by COMPASS Pathways

 In October 2018, the FDA granted Breakthrough Therapy status to psilocybin therapy in the ongoing clinical trials being conducted by a British life sciences organization, COMPASS Pathways.
-COMPASS is investigating the potential of the psychoactive compound in magic mushrooms effect on treatment-resistant depression (TRD).
+COMPASS is investigating the potential of the psychoactive compound in magic mushrooms effect on severe treatment-resistant depression (TRD).
 TRD refers to a type of depression that has defied other treatment options tried by a patient.
 Specifically, the clinical trial by COMPASS focuses on patients suffering from Major Depressive Disorder (MDD) who haven’t responded well to at least two different antidepressants treatments.
 An estimated 10% to 30% of MDD patients suffer from this type of TRD.